 Step 3: Get Your Tools and Equipment

-You can’t work without the right tools.
+You cannot work without the right tools.
 Budget at least $2,000 to $5,000 for a basic kit when starting out.

 Essential Equipment

 A good key machine costs $500 to $2,000.
-Don’t cheap out here.
+Do not cheap out here.
 A machine that cuts bad keys destroys your reputation before you even get started.

 Get quality lock lubricants too.
 Half the time a “broken” lock just needs proper cleaning and lubrication.